When you first hear the words “weight lifting,” you probably think of bodybuilders, fitness models, and guys making way too much noise in the gym.

-Your regular weight-lifting routine makes you more aware of what you put in your body, making it easier to say “No” to those temptations that are always around the corner.
+Your regular weight lifting routine makes you more aware of what you put in your body, making it easier to say no to those temptations that are always around the corner.

-#7: Your body becomes more resilient
+#8: Your body becomes more resilient

 While the first thing you may notice after lifting weights is stronger muscles, your bones are also secretly gaining strength at the same time.

-Since the risk of osteoporosis and broken bones increases as you age, guarding against them with weight lifting only makes sense!
+Since the risk of osteoporosis and broken bones only increases as you age, guarding against it with weight lifting only makes sense!

 #9: Your brain gets better